gosexy/gosexy.org/markdown/db/item.md

 Items are rows or documents, correct nomenclature depends on the database.

-For SQL databases they are just ``map[string] interface{}`` with no nested values, while in NoSQL databases values can have nested values like slices or other maps.
+For SQL databases they are just ``map[string] interface{}`` with no nested values, NoSQL databases can have nested values like slices or other maps.

 Either way, a `db.Item` can be treated as a `map[string] interface{}`.

 ```go
 type Item map[string]interface{}